 Deck Board Calculator

-Calculate how many deck boards, screws, and hidden fasteners you need for your project.
-Supports parallel and diagonal layouts with configurable board widths and waste factors.
+Calculate deck boards, screws, and hidden fasteners for parallel or diagonal layouts.

 ft